2019 National Press Club Journalism Awards

 Prize: One free year of membership in appropriate category.
 No cash award.

-These awards recognize excellence in spot news photography and in telling a story with news photos.
-Entries are limited to photos taken in 2013 and should demonstrate a photographer's instincts and photo skills.
-The news picture story should be the work of a single news photographer.
+This award recognizes excellence in spot news photography.
+Entries are limited to photos taken in 2018 and should demonstrate a photographer's instincts and photo skills.

-Entries: Spot news entries should be a news photograph of an unplanned event that is spontaneous and requires the photographer to rely on instincts and photo skills.
-News picture story should be a series of pictures that tell a news story and showcases the instincts and skills of the news photographer, and they should be a maximum of nine photos, which will be considered as one entry.
+Entries: Spot news entries should be a news photograph of an unplanned event that is spontaneous and requires the photographer to rely on instincts and photo skills, or a photo that accurately and effectively illustrates a news story.

 Prize: One free year of membership in appropriate category.
 No cash award.